- 3 oz. Black Squirrel Farms black walnut shell powder

 - Optional: Your favorite essential oil(s) (we like lemongrass)

 *Want an idea for what to do with bar soap bits that have become too small to use in the shower?
-Save them up and use them to make Steel Walnut....
+Make your own soap flakes on an ongoing basis and then use those soap flakes to make Steel Walnut....

 - Grate a bar of soap with the cheese grater.
 Yes, seriously.
 (If you have a bunch of little bits of soap, a food processor works too.)

 - Turn off the heat and add the grated soap to the water.
 Stir until all the soap has melted and the mixture is uniform.
 At this point the mixture does look a little like used dishwater.
 Don't worry, there's no problem....

 - Let the mixture cool for several hours or overnight and stir again.
 It should have the consistency of bubbly mayonnaise.